berkmancenter/odie_backend/README.md

 # README

-The ODIE API requires ruby 2.6 and postgres.
+The ODIE API requires ruby 2.6 and postgres 9.2+.

 ## Getting started
 * Copy `config/database.yml.example` to `config/database.yml` and change its values to match your postgres.